Hershill/UA_50_Metric_CISC471_Project/README.md

 - Using `figures.py` to generate CSV files for use in the LaTeX documentation
 - Using `asmq_extension.py` to generate tabular data output in the python console

-Experiment parameters can be adjusted and set before running figures.py
+Experiment parameters can be adjusted and set before running `figures.py`, which generated the following CSV files:
+- For the table data in the LaTeX report
+    - table.csv
+    - contig_spread.csv
+- For the figure/graph data in the LaTeX report
+    - figure.csv
+    - n_vs_ua_contig_spread.csv

+The generated CSV files from `figures.py` can be replaced with the files in the directory of the `.tex` file.
+Compiling the report with the new data will update the data in the tables correspondingly.

-Running `asmq_extension.py` can be used to view individual tables and output to the python conosle given parameters which can be adjusted before running the file.
+Running `asmq_extension.py` can be used to view individual tables and output to the python console given parameters which can be adjusted before running the file.

-Exported to csv, can be replaced with the files in the directory of the `.tex` file

-Compiling the `.tex` file will now inlay the

-CSV files generated from running `figures.py`

 ## Software Verification